 Some plans offer additional gap coverage, so look for it on the plan information pages.

-All Part D plans offer catastrophic coverage once you have paid $7,050 out-of-pocket for covered drugs.
+All Part D plans offer catastrophic coverage once you have paid $7,400 in true out-of-pocket costs for covered drugs.
 This amount includes the cost of covered drugs as well as some additional costs.
-In the catastrophic coverage phase, your A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. or Coinsurance is a percentage of the total you are required to pay for a medical service. will be significantly lower for the remainder of the year.
+In the catastrophic coverage phase, your copays or coinsurance will be significantly lower for the remainder of the year.

 - Your plan's deductible;